-The City of Lawrence recommends revision of the formula used to allocate federal funds to municipal transit providers.
-The current system is inequitable in its allocation methodology.
 HOMELAND SECURITY The City of Lawrence urges an active partnership between state and local governments regarding issues of homeland security.
 The City's police department and our City/County fire and medical department are essential resources in providing security and safety to our community.
 These departments rely on funding resources that should be protected by our State legislature.
-STATE LIMITS ON ANNEXATION POWERS In the 2009 session, legislation was again introduced that would have severely limited the authority of the City to annex new property.
+STATE LIMITS ON ANNEXATION POWERS In the 2010 session, legislation was again introduced that would have severely limited the authority of the City to annex new property.
 The City of Lawrence opposes efforts to limit the ability of cities to annex.
 We oppose changes to the current state annexation statutes.
-Annexation provides a key tool for municipal ability to manage and plan for growth.
+Annexation provides a key tool for municipalities' ability to manage and plan for growth.

-In 2009, the City of Lawrence initiated and annexed 450 acres of the former Farmland Industries property adjacent to the Lawrence City limits.
-HOUSING TRUST FUND SUPPORT The City urges the Legislature to favorably consider funding options for local housing trust funds, including the ability to locally increase mortgage registration fees to provide a revenue source to fund city sponsored housing trust funds enhancing housing opportunities for residents UNFUNDED MANDATES The City of Lawrence opposes unfunded mandates from the State of Kansas as they drain limited resources from needed City programs and activities.
+In 2010, the City of Lawrence acquired 450 acres of the former Farmland Industries property adjacent to the City for future industrial growth.
+CONGRESSIONAL REDISTRICTING In 2011, the legislature will look at congressional redistricting as a result of the 2010 census.
+The City of Lawrence urges the legislature to partner with communities during this process.
+Federal funding and relationships with members of Congress are vital to protecting the City's interests at the federal level.
+UNFUNDED MANDATES The City of Lawrence opposes unfunded mandates from the State of Kansas as they drain limited resources from needed City programs and activities.
 State legislators know how federal mandates hamper the State's ability to respond to problems and issues, similarly the State should not impose unfunded mandates on local units of government.
 The City supports state and federal financial assistance for mandated public works improvements, such as the current levee recertification requirements.
 RESPONDING TO OUR ENVIRONMENTAL RESPONSIBILITIES We continue to support State efforts to encourage resource conservation and recycling.
-The City also encourages the legislature to adopt measures to reduce greenhouse gas emissions and to adopt to encourage energy measures conservation and use public of transportation.
-Incentives should he created for the use of alternative fuels and transportation, retrofitting of existing structures for energy efficient technology, and increased use of solar, wind and other environmentally friendly energy resources.
+The City also encourages the legislature to adopt measures to reduce greenhouse gas emissions and to adopt measures to encourage energy public conservation and use of transportation and to provide resources for bicycling modes transportation. of Incentives should be created for the use of alternative fuels and transportation. retrofitting of existing structures for energy efficient technology, and increased use of solar, wind and other environmentally friendly energy resources.

 ENSURING ADEQUATE WATER SUPPLIES FOR OUR FUTURE Because a good water supply is essential to the welfare and growth of the Lawrence community, the City Commission has taken steps to assure continued quality water resources.
-The City opposes federal and state regulatory changes to quality standards that are not demonstrably related to public health unless adequate state and federal financial assistance is provided to meet such new treatment requirements.
+The City opposes federal and regulatory changes to quality state standards that are not demonstrably related to public health unless adequate state and federal financial assistance is provided to meet such new treatment requirements.
 We oppose water transfers that will negatively affect Lawrence's current and future water supplies.
 The City of Lawrence supports continued study and implementation of appropriate plans to respond to the sedimentation issues of Kansas Reservoirs.
 Clinton Reservoir is a vital water supply source for the Lawrence community.
 The City of Lawrence supports increases in the municipal water fees funding the State Water Plan if such increases fund water project beneficial to preserving the quantity and quality of or vital water resources.
 Municipal water fees should only increase in proportion to increases on other water plan fees for industrial and agricultural users.